jyablonski/jyablonski_praq/concurrency/concurrency_notes.md

       * Solution is typically multiprocessing.

 # Parallelism
-Using all of the CPU Cores available on your PC.
+Using multiple CPU Cores available on your PC to spawn multiple processes.

 ## Threading
 Runs on a single processor and only one at a time.
 The OS knows about all of the threads and can interrupt it at any time to start doing something with another thread called `pre-emptive multitasking`.